NBrown95/MechaCar_Statistical_Analysis/README.md

 ![Lot 3 t test](https://user-images.githubusercontent.com/81498850/127726979-a4e6ec92-f30b-4885-be7f-f1f9cce89bdb.png)

 According to these results, manufacturing lots one and two have p-values above 0.05 so we would fail to reject the null hypothesis.
 Therefore, these means are statistically similar.
 However, lot three has a p-value of 0.04 which is below 0.05.
 This leads us to reject the null hypothesis and conclude that these means are statistically different.

+## Study Design: MechaCar vs Competition

+A popular metric that consumers may want to know is the average horsepower of their models and vehicles from MechaCar versus other competitors.
+The data we would have to collect is each model from MechaCar and each model from their number one competitor.
+Then, we would use the summarize() function in R to determine the mean horsepower for each car maker.
+The null hypothesis would be that the average horsepower in these car makers are the same.
+The alternative hypothesis would be that the average horsepower in these car makers are not the same.
+We would use a two sample t-test to test this hypothesis.
+This allows us to determine if two sample means are statistically different.
+If they are, we are interested in which car maker has higher or lower horsepower.